Google Ad Grant Management

 If you’re a non-profit organisation registered as a charity, you may be eligible to receive $10,000USD in Google advertising spend each month.

 This means you will be able to generate traffic to your website through search ads whenever your target audience search for relevant keywords on Google, without paying a cent!
-At PN Digital, we help charities creative effective campaigns, drive highly relevant traffic that is likely to convert, and set up all the measurement techniques so we can accurately determine the value it is driving your organisation.
+At PN Digital, we help charities create effective campaigns, drive highly relevant traffic that is likely to convert, and set up all the measurement techniques so we can accurately determine the value it is driving your organisation.

 Campaigns for Google grant accounts work in almost the same way as for paying advertisers, however there are a few additional restrictions that need to be adhered to, otherwise you can be at risk of losing the grant.
 When PN Digital manage your grant, we partner with you to ensure you remain compliant with all restrictions.